-In this section we discuss our main results for currents with time-independent increments $\alpha{ij}(t) = \alpha{ij}$, which include the case of currents generated in a molecular pump.
-For time-independent increments, the results acquire a simpler form with a more direct physical interpretation.
-In section 4, we present proofs of more general results, which, inter alia, also hold for currents with time-dependent increments.
-Physical examples of currents with time-dependent increments.
-Physical examples of currents with time-dependent increments.
-The general definitions of these currents).
-The general features of our main results presented in this section are the same irrespective of whether the protocol is deterministic or stochastic, which is discussed in appendix.
+In this Section we discuss our main results for currents with time-independent increments $\alpha{ij}(t) = \alpha{ij}$ , which include the case of currents generated in a molecular pump.
+For timeindependent increments, the results acquire a simpler form with a more direct physical interpretation.
+In Sec.
+4, we present proofs of more general results, which, inter alia, also hold for currents with time-dependent increments.
+Physical examples of currents with time-dependent increments include the heat and work currents in heat engines (see [49] for general definitions of these currents).
+The general features of our main results presented in this Section are the same irrespective of whether the protocol is deterministic or stochastic, which is discussed in Appendix A.